“Leadership and learning are indispensable to each other” John F Kennedy

 Why take this course with us?

-Real Group’s NPQH course:
+Real Training’s NPQH course:

-- Is based on Real Group’s practice-led learning model, which means you receive the content and theory you need, along with opportunities to make a difference to your setting through putting theory into practice and reflecting on the process
+- Is based on Real Training’s practice-led learning model, which means you receive the content and theory you need, along with opportunities to make a difference to your setting through putting theory into practice and reflecting on the process

 - Starts with a 360° leadership behaviour assessment, which will help to establish your strengths, and identify behaviours to work on to improve your effectiveness, and

-- Is flexible, with core content delivered online, so you can study at a pace that complements your professional and personal commitments.
+- Is flexible, with core content delivered online, so you can study at a pace that complements your professional and personal commitments

 - Online interaction with tutors

-- In-school support from a mentor, and
+- Support from a mentor, and

 All successful NPQH graduates will:

-- Be awarded 60 M-level credits from Middlesex University
+- Be awarded 60 M-level credits from Middlesex University (subject to accreditation)

 - Know how to lead an education setting successfully, using evidence-informed approaches